zarab33/CV/README.md

 -   Assisted in administrative tasks.

 ## Skills

-I am currently a freelance Creative Pattern Cutter with previous work experience in customer service and logistics.
-As my previous experience and training are not from a digital background, I have taken a proactive approach to aid this transition by self-learning and participating in short courses I feel I have relevant skills from my previous training and employment that can be re-directed to aid in this journey.
-My experience with the practical side of fashion production has provided insight into an interest in software development using various CAD software, I found that I enjoyed this side of my work and wanted to discover more about the digital industry.
+I have a diverse background, initially working as a freelance Creative Pattern Cutter with previous experience in customer service and logistics.
+Despite my non-digital background, I've proactively embraced a transition into the tech industry.
+I've supplemented my knowledge through self-learning and relevant short courses, leveraging skills acquired from previous training and employment.
+My practical experience in fashion production has sparked a genuine interest in software development, particularly in utilizing various CAD software tools.
+This journey has highlighted my adaptability and commitment to continuous learning.
-  I am adept with project management skills being able to solve problems in technical construction and computer data input.
-Which I feel are all transferable skills.

-#### Communication
+## Communication

-I honed my communication skills whilst working as a freelance pattern cutter, I often have to comunicate between diffent teams from the designer to the manufacturing companies to make sure all the different specifications match up and my clients needs are met.
-Also working in retail initially gave me a great foundation for this liasing with customers and collegues from the start of my employment history.
+Effective communication has been a cornerstone of my professional journey.
+As a freelance pattern cutter, I've regularly bridged communication gaps between different teams, ensuring alignment between designers and manufacturing companies while meeting client specifications.
+My foundation in retail provided essential communication skills, fostering positive interactions with customers and colleagues from the outset of my career.

-   My communication skills have also often come in handy while training to be a developer.
-For example, I recently ran a session for my mentees, who have only been coding for a few weeks, on how to use mocks to improve unit test isolation.
-I received feedback that the session was well run and helped them understand this potentially confusing topic.
+These communication skills have been invaluable in my transition to software development.
+For instance, I recently conducted a session for my mentees, who were new to coding, where I explained how to use mocks to enhance unit test isolation.
+Feedback highlighted my ability to convey complex topics effectively, helping others grasp potentially confusing concepts.

-#### Another skill

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

-#### Another skill
+## Problem-Solving

+I possess strong problem-solving abilities cultivated throughout my professional journey.
+This skill set was particularly evident during my time as a Freelance Pattern Cutter, where I routinely tackled intricate pattern-related challenges.
+I applied creative problem-solving techniques, often having to createmore samples or testing fabrics to solve problems and often re-addressing clients needs, optimizing design and production processes.
+Whether resolving fitting issues or devising innovative solutions for complex pattern modifications, I consistently approach problems with a solution-oriented mindset.
+I recognised these skills whilst on the software engineering bootcamp and was able to put it to play with planning and TDD practices.

+## Team Collaboration and Leadership

+Team collaboration and leadership have been instrumental in my recent transition to software development.
+Working on diverse projects during my software development bootcamp, I excelled in team environments, actively participating in daily stand-ups and retrospectives being able to effectively communicate in my team whilst making others comfortable to voice there opinions.
+My contributions and receptiveness to feedback enhanced overall team performance, emphasizing my teamwork and leadership capabilities.

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (09/05/2023 to 11/08/2023)

 During the initial 4 weeks of the pre-course, Ive already gained experience in Test-Driven Development with the use: